dengelberg/JTLU_ScenarioDiscovery/README.md

 2. fypAnalysis.R performs scenario discovery with full 100 lhs sample
 3. comparingAlternatives.R is used to compare lhs to alternative samples

-Raw data files from SILO available upon request.
-They are numerous and difficult to upload to Github directly.
+Raw data files from SILO is available on google drive https://drive.google.com/drive/folders/1sqoT_Grl9lcVE124mP5VbhcErX1qRzUp?usp=sharing.
+The files are numerous and difficult to upload to Github directly.
 SILO produces 8 outputs for every run and I save the parameter file, so full results include 4,500 files.